MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-drop-shipment.md

 # Make Drop Shipments
 A drop shipment is the shipment of items from one of your vendors directly to one of your customers.

-When a sales order is marked for drop shipment, and you create a purchase order specifying the customer in the **Ship-to** field, **Customer Address**, you can link the two documents and thereby instruct the vendor to ship directly to the customer.
+When a sales order is marked for drop shipment, and you create a purchase order specifying the customer in the **Ship-to** field, **Customer Address**, you can link the two documents to instruct the vendor to ship directly to the customer.
 <br><br>

 > [!Video https://www.microsoft.com/en-us/videoplayer/embed/RE4mOyM?rel=0]

 ## To create a sales order for drop shipment
-To prepare a drop shipment, you create a sales order for an item as normal, except you must indicate on the sales line that the sale requires drop shipment.
+To prepare a drop shipment, you create a sales order for an item and indicate on the sales line that the sale requires drop shipment.

 1. Create a sales order for an item.
 For more information, see [Sell Products](sales-how-sell-products.md).
 2. On the sales order line for the drop shipment, select the **Drop Shipment** check box.
 Use the **Choose Columns** function if the field is not visible.
 For more information, see [Personalize Your Workspace](ui-personalization-user.md).

 ## To create the purchase order for drop shipment
-To prepare a drop shipment for the item to be sold, you create a purchase order as normal, except you must indicate on the purchase order that it must be shipped to your customer, not to yourself.
+To prepare a drop shipment, you indicate on the purchase order that it must be shipped to your customer, not to yourself.

 1. Create a purchase order.
 Do not fill any fields on the lines.
 For more information, see [Record Purchases](purchasing-how-record-purchases.md).
 2. In the **Ship-to** field, select **Customer Address**.